ThiagoMMonteiro/FullPython/README.md

-# python_intro
+# Full Python Virtual Book
-Introdução à Linguagem Python
+This is a python guide i'm creating with all the python knowledge i'm acquiring